Does the first of the month sneak up on you guys too? I feel like every time we turn over the calendar, the weeks have absolutely FLOWN by.

 While you’re waiting for your stuff to come in, start listing the things you want to track in your journal.
 Make a list of things that you want to take note of on a monthly, weekly, and daily basis.

-Then, plan your layouts.
+Then, start to plan your layouts.
 Now, I made a mistake at this point of the process and started looking for bullet journal layouts on Pinterest.
 If you’re not artistic, this is a littleee intimidating.

 My advice is to start simple (you can see all I attempt to do is draw straight lines).